Prescott DUI Attorneys

 Experienced Prescott DUI Defense Lawyer

 When selecting your DUI defense lawyer, realize that your lawyer’s experience is very important.
 The way your DUI case is handled will have an influence on the outcome and your entire future.
 Having an experienced Prescott DUI defense lawyer on your side can mean the difference between obtaining a good result or a bad result.
-At Dunham & Jones our #1 Goal is a DISMISSAL or REDUCTION in your Yavapai County charge.

 Serious Consequences for a DUI in Yavapai County